A Two-Stage Framework with Self-Supervised Distillation For Cross-Domain Text Classification: Introduction

-\begin{itemize} \item We propose a two-stage learning procedure that enables existing classification models to adapt to the target domain effectively. \item We introduce \textit{self-supervised distillation}, a simple yet effective method that helps models better capture domain-aware features from unlabeled data in the target domain. \item The experiments on the Amazon reviews benchmark for cross-domain classification show that our proposed model achieves new state-of-the-art results. \end{itemize}
+\begin{itemize} \item We introduce \textit{self-supervised distillation}, a simple yet effective method that helps models better capture domain-aware features from unlabeled data in the target domain. \item We propose a two-stage learning procedure that enables existing classification models to adapt to the target domain effectively. \item The experiments on the Amazon reviews benchmark for cross-domain classification show that our proposed model achieves new state-of-the-art results. \end{itemize}